Lawrence-Flash/alx-zero_day/README.md

-My first readme
+My first readme at alx
-only for this task